I can date precisely when my dangerous dalliance with Harry Potter began.

 These reports and their solemn warnings still lingered in my memory when, on Thanksgiving in 2002, I first heard Harry Potter read aloud.
 Living in Princeton, New Jersey, I had been invited to the home of a Christian theologian of formidable reputation.
 This man, towering in mind and frame (he is closer to seven than six feet in height), discussed football and beer with the same dry, languid world-weariness that characterized his lectures, as though his mind had so penetrated the mysteries of the cosmos that nothing could excite him.
 Yet when he read Harry Potter, he was animated and joyful.

-I became Gravely Concerned when I saw a pen of goats and pigs watching nervously from a neighbor’s yard—but I was a student who wished to make a good impression, and his children did not have that look in the eye that children get when they’re about to sacrifice hoofed mammals.
+I became Gravely Concerned when I saw goats and pigs watching nervously from a neighbor's yard -- but I was anxious to make a good impression, and his children did not have that look in the eye that children get when they're about to sacrificed hoofed mammals.
 So I sat and did nothing while this man whom I admired recklessly endangered the spiritual welfare and eternal destiny of his children, the safety of the local goat herds and the future of mom-and-pop stores that cannot compete with Value Mart.